 When it comes to irons for quilting and sewing, you’ll want to make sure to choose one with a great steam function.
 Dry ironing has its place — and may be necessary for certain fabrics — but steam can be a powerful tool for getting out wrinkles and forming crisp creases.
 You’ll find that the Philips PerfectCare Compact Steam Generator Iron has what it takes.

 An iron’s steam output is measured in grams per minute.
 This unit is a steam generator iron rather than a standard iron.
-Steam generators typically get top marks for output.
+Steam generators typically get top marks for output, pressure, and heat resulting it better wrinkle and crease removal.

 PerfectCare produces 120 grams per minute in standard mode.
 That’s an impressive amount.
 Plus, the PerfectCare steam iron can reach strengths of up to 400 grams per minute when you use the burst mode.
 Don’t worry; the water tank holds 1,500 millilitres of water, so you won’t need to refill it too often.